alvinchow86/python-backend-template/README.md

 Copy these libraries and rename as appropriate (grep for the words `alvin` and `alvinchow` and replace with your org name or something).
 You can then either build and distribute these on a private PyPi server, or just link these libraries as top-level Git submodules in this project.

 This pattern is mostly useful if you plan to have multiple backend apps (microservices) - if you only have one, monolithic app, it might be less useful.
 In that case just fold the library modules into this codebase.

+### Delete Unused Stuff
+As mentioned earlier, this template is a kitchen sink of features but most likely you won't need everything.
+You should delete the code and dependencies you don't need.
+Take a look at the code, Pipfile and Dockerfile.

+Here are some feature categories and things you might want to remove if not being used.

+#### Web
+- Pipfile: flask, graphene, graphql-server
+- Dockerfile uwsgi, nginx
+- api/flask
+- app/flask

+#### Auth
+- Pipfile: `passlib`, `argon2`

+#### gRPC
+- Pipfile: Cython, grpcio*, protobuf, alvin-grpc-lib
+- protobuf folder
+- api/grpc

+## Folder Structure

+### `api/`
+- API code (REST, GraphQL, gRPC)

+### `app/`
+- Global application configuration, initialization.
+- Stores app instances for Flask, Celery, etc

+### `commands/`
+- Custom CLI commands

+### `db/`
+- Database models, helpers and setup
+- Repository functions can go here

+### `lib/`
+- Helper code that is specific to this application

+### `lib/`
+- Helper code that is specific to this application

+### `remote/`
+- Put code related to accessing other microservices (e.g. abstraction clients) or vendor APIs

+### `service/`
+- Business logic (application logic) should go here
+- Organize into separate modules/packages as you see fit

+### `test/`
+- Test factory functions and other helpers

+### `utils/`
+- Other helper code, that isn't specific to this application.
+The difference with `lib` is code here could theoretically be extracted into a separate Python library

 ## Local Development
 Local development is based on Docker and docker-compose.